 The hemlock woolly adelgid (HWA) is an aphid-like insect that attacks and kills hemlock trees by feeding on nutrient and water storage cells at the base of needles.
 It is suspected HWA first arrived in North America through the importation of infested Japanese nursery stock.
 The pest was first discovered in British Columbia in the 1920s and later found in Richmond, Virginia in the 1950s.
 It has since established itself along the east coast of the United States from Maine to Georgia.

 In 2012 and 2013, two detections of hemlock woolly adelgid were made in Etobicoke and Niagara Falls respectively.
 These populations were destroyed and both areas continue to be monitored.
 In 2019, the Canadian Food Inspection Agency (CFIA) confirmed the presence of HWA in Wainfleet, Ontario and in a forested area along the Niagara River near Niagara Falls, Ontario where it had previously been found.
-Survey activities are on-going and the CFIA has implemented movement restrictions on susceptible wood products from these areas to slow the spread.
+Since then, HWA has been detected in Fort Erie in 2021, Pelham and Grafton in 2022, and most recently Hamilton in 2023.
+Survey activities are on-going and the CFIA has implemented movement restrictions on susceptible wood products from several of these areas to slow the spread.

 The lack of an effective winged generation means that the species cannot move on its own from area to area and must rely on being carried (by wind, animals, or humans) to other places.